What's the main difference between a Christian school and a public school?

 How are applicants accepted?

-Applying incoming kindergarten students must be five (5) years old by September 1 in the year they wish to enter West Portal Lutheran School.
+Our general practice is for incoming kindergarten students to be five (5) years old by September 1 in the year they wish to enter West Portal Lutheran School.
 However, we believe in determining the individual readiness of each child, so we encourage incoming kindergarten students who do not meet the cut off to still apply.

 How does your curriculum differ from that of area public schools?

-West Portal Lutheran follows not only California State standards but national standards, as well.
+West Portal Lutheran follows not only California State standards but national standards as well.
 The curriculum for West Portal Lutheran includes those subjects commonly taught in elementary and middle schools as set forth by the State of California including Math, Reading, English, Language Arts, Science, Social Studies, Chinese (Grades K-5), Spanish (Grades 6-8), Computer, Art, Religion, and Music.
 Our students are also one year ahead in our math curriculum as compared to public schools (e.g., 2nd graders are doing 3rd grade math).
 A strong emphasis is placed on basic traditional academic subjects as well as on religion.
-Report cards are issued four times a year, and Parent Teacher Conferences are held twice a year.

 What about your graduates' high school placement?